Tioga County Sheriff Badge New York State Law Enforcement Accredited

 1. The Warrant must be specifically directed “To the Sheriff of Tioga County”.

 2. As per RPAPL §749 (1), the Sheriff will only be removing those “persons named in the proceeding”.
-Please seek legal advice if you are unsure if an individual is considered a necessary party for service, or you are unsure of their name.
+Please seek legal advice if you are unsure if an individual is considered a necessary party for service, or you are do not know their name.

 3. As per RPAPL §749 (1), the Warrant must state the “earliest day upon which execution may occur pursuant to the order of the court”.